aliakbarhyder/JARVIS-releases/README.md

 ## Buy a licence

-JARVIS requires a valid `.jarvis` licence file to run.
-Licences are issued personally to you by Quad-A Industries, machine-bound, and non-transferable.
+JARVIS requires a valid `.jarvis` licence (`some `.jarvis` files come encrypted as a `.jarcrypt` file, which requires a password to unencrypt.
+Ananix Inc. provides this password to you when sending an encrypted licence`) file to run.
+Licences are issued personally to you by Ananix Inc., machine-bound, and non-transferable.

 ### Personal · 1 computer